Office: Daniels College of Business, Suite 355

 Rick Leaman, Professor, JD, University of Chicago

-Suzette Loving, Assistant Professor of the Practice of Accountancy, MBA, Michigan State University
+Suzette Loving, Associate Professor of the Practice of Accountancy, MBA, Michigan State University

 Jane Morton, Teaching Associate Professor, PhD, University of Arizona

-Philipp Schaberl, Assistant Professor, PhD, University of Cincinnati
+George Ruch, Assistant Professor, PhD, University of Alabama

 Keith Sellers, Associate Professor, DBA, University of Memphis

-James Sorensen, Professor, PhD, The Ohio State University
+James Sorensen, Professor, Emeritus, PhD, The Ohio State University

 John Tripp, Professor, PhD, University of Houston

-Lisa Victoravich, Associate Professor, PhD, Florida State University
+Lisa Victoravich, Professor and Associate Dean for Undergraduate and Executive PhD Programs, PhD, Florida State University

 Nathan J. Waddoups, Assistant Professor, PhD, University of South Carolina